MikeTaylor/palaeo-vo/vo-manuscript.md

 ![Figure B. Parrot with 'S'-curved neck](figures/export-jpeg/Figure-B-hemisected-parrot.jpeg)

-> **Figure B.** Parrot skeleton with hemisected integument (probably _Amazona ochrocephala_) in left lateral view, in the Natuurhistorisch (XXX is this spelled right?)
-Museum of Rotterdam, from a post on Love in the Time of Chasmosaurs, 4 August 2012 (XXX cite properly).
+> **Figure B.** Parrot skeleton with hemisected integument (probably _Amazona ochrocephala_) in left lateral view, in the Natuurhistorisch Museum of Rotterdam.
+Photograph by Marc Vincent, used with permission.
 Note the very strong 'S'-curve of the neck, such that the most caudal cervical vertebrae are inclined downwards, then more cranial vertebrae are, progressively, inclined upwards, near vertical, sloping _backwards_, then vertical again, and finally sloping upwards to the skull.

 ---

 ### Anatomical nomenclature

-As dinosaur palaeontologists, we generally use and prefer the Owenian system of anatomical directions, with anterior and posterior indicating the forward and backward directions accordingly (XXX Owen ref) — hence the use of these terms in the _Xenoposeidon_ paper, its reviews, and the associated discussion.
+As dinosaur palaeontologists, we generally use and prefer the Owenian system of anatomical directions, with anterior and posterior indicating the forward and backward directions accordingly (Owen 1854) — hence the use of these terms in the _Xenoposeidon_ paper, its reviews, and the associated discussion.
 However, for the present paper, we seek directional definitions that are unambiguous for all vertebrates: not only those like dinosaurs, dogs and fish, which hold their vertebral columns essentially horizontal; but also those like humans, penguins and XXX third example, which hold their vertebral columns essentially vertical.
 FOr this reason, avoiding ambiguity in humans, where “anterior” means ventral (towards the belly) rather than cranial (towards the head), we will use terms cranial and caudal, and derived terms such as craniodorsal.

 ### Institutional abbreviations